scottish-government-design-system/designsystem.gov.scot/components/breadcrumbs/index.md

 ## Other versions of this component

-If the page titles in the breadcrumb are very long or if the structure repeats page titles, the current page doesn’t always need to be displayed.
+If the page titles in the breadcrumb trail are very long or if the structure repeats page titles, the current page doesn’t always need to be displayed.
 If this is the case, the current page title should still be available to screen readers.

 ## Supporting evidence for using this component

-There is evidence from mygov.scot that users interact with the breadcrumb more than other forms of navigation, e.g. in-page panel links or back swipe button. (mygov.scot and gov.scot Google Analytics, July 2019)
+There is evidence from mygov.scot that users interact with the breadcrumbs more than other forms of navigation, e.g. in-page panel links or back swipe button. (mygov.scot and gov.scot Google Analytics, July 2019)

 ## Website analytics and the use of this component